lingpy/prediction-study/README.md

-# Data and Code Accompanying the Study on Predictions
+# Data and Code Accompanying the Study on "Benefits of reflex prediction: A case study of Western Kho-Bwa"

+## Source of the Dataset

+Cite the source of the dataset as:

+> Timotheus A. Bodt and Johann-Mattis List (to appear): Benefits of reflex prediction: A case study of Western Kho-Bwa.
+Diachronica.

 ## Overview